Relative Langlands duality for $\mathfrak{osp}(2n + 1|2n)$: Introduction

 \subsection{Acknowledgments}

-We are grateful to D.~Gaiotto, N.~Gurevich, S.~Lysenko and H.~Nakajima for the inspiring discussions.
+We are grateful to A.~Bouthier, D.~Gaiotto, N.~Gurevich, S.~Lysenko and H.~Nakajima for the inspiring discussions.
+We are also indebted to D.~Mezer for the careful reading of the manuscript and spotting a lot of inaccuracies.
 Our note follows in the footsteps of an unpublished work by T.-H.~Chen and J.~Wang, cf.~\cite{cw}.

-The research of A.B. was partially supported by NSERC; in addition this was was started when A.B. was visiting the University of Geneva, and he thanks that institution for its hospitality.
-The research of M.F.~was supported by the Israel Science Foundation (grant No.~994/24).
-The research of D.K. was partially supported by ERC grant 101142781.
+The research of A.B.\ was partially supported by NSERC; in addition it was started when A.B.\ was visiting the University of Geneva, and he thanks this institution for its hospitality.
+The research of M.F.\ was supported by the Israel Science Foundation (grant No.~994/24).
+The research of D.K.\ was partially supported by ERC grant 101142781.